helidon-io/helidon/docs/se/config/property-mapping.md

 which maps the current node to a type.

-The next example, and later ones below showing complex type mapping, use the example [`application.properties`](introduction.md#built-in-support-for-config-formats) configuration from the config introduction.
+The next example, and later ones below showing complex type mapping, use the example [`application.properties`][application-properties] configuration from the config introduction.
 Part of that example includes this line:

 ```properties [application.properties]
 bl.initial-id = 10000000000